This page about folic acid for gout was last reviewed, or updated, on 5 June 2018

-As with vitamin supplements, it's not possible to eat your way up to 10 mg - 40 mg daily.
+As with the amount in vitamin supplements, it's not possible to eat your way up to 10 mg - 40 mg daily.
 Neither is it likely that the folate in such gout positive foods as cherries, strawberries and other berries, and celery will make any contribution to their gout fighting ability, because the amount of folate in them is simply too small.

 FOLATE FOR GOUT TESTIMONIALS

-One gout sufferer found that just 2 mg of folic acid a day did the trick.
+One gout sufferer found that just 2 mg (2,000 mcg) of folic acid (folate) a day did the trick.
 This is completely at odds with the conventional wisdom.
 He had suffered from gout for 15 years but after taking this amount of folic acid for an unspecified period, and without describing any dietary techniques used, (if there were any), learnt from a couple of blood tests that his uric acid level had normalised.

 Another gout sufferer told his (unsolicited) folic acid story to this website.
 In his case, 30 mg of folic acid, taken with a natural anti-inflammatory product, which he preferred to an NSAID medication, ended his gout attack in two days, with a 90% reduction in gout pain in that period.